SofieGoethals/sofiegoethals.github.io/content/presentations.md

 * The trade-offs of obscuring your digital footprints.
 ORBEL: 36th Annual Conference of the Belgian Operational Research Society, Liege, Belgium, 2023
 * How counterfactual explanations can be used to detect bias in a machine learning model.
 Doctoral Day, 2022, Belgium, 2022
 * How counterfactual explanations can be used to detect bias in a machine learning model.
 EURO: 32th European Conference on Operational Research, Espoo, Finland, 2022

+### Press and blogposts
+* My research has been featured in [Harvard Business Review](https://hbr.org/2023/05/ai-can-be-both-accurate-and-transparent)